tomasholderness/PyRaster/README.md

 PyRaster uses NumPy masked arrays <sup>[6](#6)</sup> to handle no data values in raster images.
 When masking is in place, masked values are not included in array calculations.

 No Data Values (`NoDataValue`) are derived from individual band metadata using the `band.GetNoDataValue()` GDAL function <sup>[7](#7)</sup>.
 If the input raster has no recognisable `NoDataValue` readable by GDAL then the input `NoDataValue` is assumed to be 9999.
-This can be changed by manually specifying an input NoDataVal when calling read - rasterbands()
+This can be changed by manually specifying an input NoDataVal when calling `read_band()`.

 In accordance with GDAL the output data NoDataValue is 9999 or 9999.0 or can be manually set by when write_bands().
 Note that when using unsigned integer data types the default output NoDataValue will be 0.